-By way of illustration, the combination of a fall in interest rates and a higher average mortgage amount in March 2025 compared to 2024 averages increased the average monthly mortgage payment by £1.3k.
-The drop in mortgage rates of nearly 0.4% points relative to their average rate of 5.07% in 2024 has, for an average mortgage size with a typical repayment period of nearly 27 years, resulted in a reduction in the monthly mortgage payment of over £900k to approximately £22.3k.
-CZK.
-This is a smaller saving than a reduction of more than CZK 2,700 at an interest rate of 5.81% in 2023 for the current value of the average new mortgage.
-However, the current average mortgage amount is 11% higher than the average mortgage amount in 2024, which contributes to an increase of CZK 2.1 thousand in the monthly payment.
-Conversely, compared to the average 2.8% mortgage rate for new mortgages in 2019, the current refinance mortgage rate of 4.66% for a shortened loan term raises the monthly payment on the average mortgage by approximately more than 1,800k, or about 3.8% of the current gross average wage.
+Illustratively, the impact on the average monthly mortgage payment is around CZK 24.1 thousand.
+The combination of the fall in interest rates and the higher average mortgage amount in December 2025 compared to the 2024 averages increased the average monthly mortgage payment by CZK 3.1k.
+The drop in mortgage rates by almost 0.6% points compared to their average level of 5.07% in 2024 has resulted, for an average mortgage size with a typical repayment period of almost 27 years, in a reduction in the monthly mortgage payment by almost CZK 1 500 to approximately CZK 24.1 thousand.
+CZK 1,500,000.
+Compared to an average mortgage rate of 5.81% in 2023, the saving due to the interest rate amounted to just under CZK 3,500 for a mortgage at its current average value.
+However, the current average mortgage amount is 22% higher than its average amount in 2024, which contributes to an increase in the monthly payment of CZK 4.4k.
+Conversely, compared to the average 2.8% mortgage rate for new mortgages in 2019, the current refinance mortgage rate of 4.45% when the loan term is shortened raises the monthly payment on the average mortgage by more than 1,600k, or about 3.2% of the current gross average wage.

 Source of primary data